kyang5/coursedescriptions/source/graduate/mscs.rst

 Overview
 --------

-The M.S. in Computer Science provides foundations of Computer Science, while acknowledging that Computer Science is key to algorithms in the sciences.
+The M.S. in Computer Science provides foundations of Computer Science while acknowledging that Computer Science is key to algorithms in the sciences.
 Other programs in the Computer Science Department with different foci are :doc:`msit` and the :doc:`msse`.